Out-Law Guide 5 min. read

 Northern Ireland does not currently have a specific, generally applicable procedure for group litigation like the English Group Litigation Order (GLO) or new Scottish group proceedings regimes.
 As in the rest of the UK, the competition class action regime is also available, as is the ability for data subjects to request not-for-profit organisations to make complaints to the ICO and bring court proceedings on the individuals' behalf.
 Redress schemes may also be used.

 When mass actions are brought, the subject matter is varied.
+There have been planning challenges by housing associations.
 Claims in relation to data breaches are becoming more frequent.
-There have been planning challenges by housing associations.
-In 2018 a mass action was brought by a group representing more than 3,700 police officers and civilian staff regarding circa £40million in disputed holiday pay.
+For example, the Police Service of Northern Ireland was impacted by a data breach in August 2023, when the names of almost 10,000 police and civilian staff were erroneously shared, together with their roles and the location of where they were based.
+In 2018, a mass action was also brought by a group representing more than 3,700 police officers and civilian staff regarding around £40 million in disputed holiday pay.
 There has previously been a mass action for post-traumatic stress by members of the Royal Ulster Constabulary (RUC) following their time working in the RUC during the Troubles in Northern Ireland.
 Historical institutional abuse is a recent issue being dealt with under a redress scheme, the Northern Ireland Redress Board.

 However, overall, mass actions are not widely brought in Northern Ireland.
 Funding issues may play a role.
 In general, representative actions are funded in the same way as other litigation, with the parties represented by the plaintiff usually agreeing a percentage contribution to the costs.
 'No win, no fee' contingency fee arrangements are not permissible in Northern Ireland; third party litigation funding is probably permissible but in practice not widely used; and while after-the-event insurance (ATE) to cover liability for a defendant's legal fees is available, it is again encountered relatively infrequently, perhaps because the premiums are large and not recoverable from the other side.